avidml/website/exampleSite/content/taxonomy/_index.md

 <!-- The AVID taxonomy consists of categories and subcategories of potential harms encompassing coordinates of responsible AI,such as fairness, robustness, privacy, explainablity, reliability, and alignment.
 Similar to the [MITRE ATT&CK](http://attack.mitre.org/) framework for cybersecurity risks and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial ML threats, the AVID taxonomy will set a common, open standard to evaluate ML systems for downstream responsible behavior.
 Compared to MITRE ATLAS which pertains to intentional attacks on ML systems, the AVID taxonomy will cover the area of *ML failures* that are often unintentional in nature. -->

-The AVID taxonomy is intended to serve as a common foundation for data science/ML, product, and policy teams to manage potential risks at different stages of a ML workflow.
+The AVID taxonomy is intended to serve as a common foundation for data science/AI engineering, product, and policy teams to manage potential risks at different stages of a developing an AI system.
 In spirit, this taxonomy is analogous to [MITRE ATT&CK](http://attack.mitre.org/) for cybersecurity vulnerabilities, and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial attacks on ML systems.

 At a high level, the AVID taxonomy consists of two views, intended to facilitate the work of two different user personas.